I've just been asked a very interesting question: 'What's your favourite street in the world?'

 The street at night buzzes with energy and is full of people of all ages (including children – it's still slightly strange for me to see infants toddling around bars at midnight!) out for a good time.
 Unlike in Scotland, this doesn't mean getting outrageously drunk and stumbling home when you can't handle any more – it means savouring your food and your glass of wine and enjoying the company that you're in.

-Great company and some of Soriano's famous mushrooms!
+Great company and some of Soriano's famous mushrooms! |

 Also, since Logroño is such a small city, I almost always meet someone I know as I wander along this wonderful pincho trail.
 I'd never have imagined this would be the case when I first set foot in Laurel two months ago, knowing no-one and only capable of ordering food through the universal language of pointing...

-I'm not the only fan of this great street,
+I'm not the only fan of this great street, one of its bars has a place where people can leave a photo in homage to it! |

-but for the moment, a picture of me in front of the board will have to suffice!
+I will surely join them when I have a passport photo to hand, but for the moment, a picture of me in front of the board will have to suffice! |

 (Yes, that's correct, La Laurel even has its own website)